Do You or Your Family Need a Provisional Unlawful Presence Waiver?

 Steps

-How We Will Evaluate Your Case:
+How We Will Evaluate Your Case

 The I-601A waiver is used when the immigrant wishes to obtain his Permanent Residence and has NO criminal history or any cause of inadmissibility, being that the only fault is having entered the United States illegally or overstayed his visa.

-Who Can Apply
+Who Can Apply?

 Only a USC United States Citizen or LPR Legal Permanent Resident Spouse or Parent of the immigrant is eligible to be the qualifying relative to apply for the Waiver.
-Those who have erratic entries and exits to the United States, those with previous deportations, and those who have commited serious crimes are not allowed to receive a waiver.
+Those who have erratic entries and exits to the United States, those with previous deportations, and those who have committed serious crimes are not allowed to receive a waiver.

 What Happens After My 1-601-a Forgiveness is Approved?